Broad City Season 4 Episode 3 Just The Tips Recap

 While walking home with Ilana, Abbi gives Mike a call and lets him know she dove into this too fast.

 "Oh, well, yeah," he says on the other end, giving someone CPR.
-"It's only been six days I didn't realise we were being exclusive...I've been sleeping with a couple people."
+"It's only been six days I didn't realize we were being exclusive...I've been sleeping with a couple people."

 Advertisement

-A heartbroken Abbi hangs up, and the next day she, Ilana, and Jaime debrief while ripping off Ilana's tips, and all come to some important realisations.
-Jaime decides to get circumcised, Ilana realises that buying things won't fix her heart, and Abbi concludes that maybe she isn't only one type of person.
+A heartbroken Abbi hangs up, and the next day she, Ilana, and Jaime debrief while ripping off Ilana's tips, and all come to some important realizations.
+Jaime decides to get circumcised, Ilana realizes that buying things won't fix her heart, and Abbi concludes that maybe she isn't only one type of person.
 They're all just figuring it out.

 Advertisement